Recommended resources + tools

-Note: Some of these are affiliate links, which means that if you click on the link and end up using the tool, I’ll get a small payment.
+Note: Some of these are affiliate links, which means that if you click on the link and end up using a paid version of tool, I may get a small payment.
 It’s no additional cost to you, so would be kind of silly if I didn’t use affiliate links.
 If you prefer not to use an affiliate link, please type the resource name into your browser search bar and skip my link.
 Sound good?
 Good.